Follow us

 One major drawback of FBA is its substantial fees, which can reach 30–40% of your product price, depending on item size and weight.
 Calculating these fees in advance is vital for profitability assessments.
 In addition to the fees mentioned, you should also think about selling plan fees and occasional long-term storage fees.

-Threecolts' SellerBench tracks fees daily, corrects errors with Amazon, and gets money back for any past overcharges
+Threecolts' DimeTyd Sellers tracks fees, corrects errors with Amazon, and gets money back for any past overcharges

 Inventory Capacity Restrictions